 Project Acoustics' key innovation is to couple real sound wave based acoustic simulation with traditional sound design concepts.
 It translates simulation results into traditional audio DSP parameters for occlusion, portaling and reverb.
 The designer uses controls over this translation process.
 For more details on the core technologies behind Project Acoustics, visit the research project page.

-- Pre-bake: Start with setting up the bake by selecting which geometry responds to acoustics, by, for example, ignoring light shafts.
-Then edit automatic material assignments and selecting navigation areas to guide listener sampling.
-There's no manual markup for reverb/portal/room zones.
+- Pre-bake: Start with setting up the bake by selecting which geometry responds to acoustics by, for example, ignoring light shafts.
+Then edit material assignments and select navigation areas to guide listener location sampling.
+There's no required markup for reverb/portal/room zones.
 Debug displays help show which data will be included in the bake process before performing the bake.

 The Project Acoustics runtime plugins can currently be deployed to the following platforms: